Scattering of massive particles from black holes and naked singularities: Discussion

 In this study, we investigated the orbital dynamics of particles around black holes and naked singularities in the \RN{} spacetime.
-We analyzed the effective potential for massive particles with different specific angular momenta and we examined the orbits around a Schwarzschild BH $(q=0)$, charged BH $(q=0.95)$, and NkS $(q=1.05)$.
-We discussed the specific angular momentum values for which the centrifugal barrier exists.
-The initial setup of our simulations consisted of timelike particles with a fixed specific angular momentum value \(\ell\), placed initially at a large distance from the central BH or NkS.
-Under fixed $\ell$ their initial velocity (and hence the energy $\epsilon$) decreases as the impact parameter increases.
-For BHs, particles with low impact parameter are captured by the event horizon, while those with higher impact parameter converge to orbits with \(\epsilon=1\).
+We analyzed the effective potential for massive particles with different specific angular momenta and examined the orbits around a Schwarzschild BH $(q=0)$, charged BH $(q=0.95)$, and NkS $(q=1.05)$.
+We focused our primary analysis on specific angular momentum and charge values for which a centrifugal barrier exists, allowing for a direct comparison between black hole capture and naked singularity scattering.

-In the accepted picture of TDEs, post-disruption stellar debris acquire a spread of specific energy and angular momentum.
-Roughly half of the stellar debris is unbound and escape the system and the other half remain bound to the central object.
-In this work, we considered only unbound orbits moving toward the cental singularity.
+{In the accepted picture of TDEs, post-disruption stellar debris acquire a spread of specific energy and angular momentum.
+Roughly half of the stellar debris is unbound and escapes the system, and the other half remains bound to the central object.
+In this work, we considered only unbound orbits moving toward the central singularity.
 For a direct and easier comparison of the trajectories with the effective potential that determines the radial motion, we set the specific angular momentum at the same value for all particles.

-The results are qualitatively the same for Schwarzschild and charged BHs: as the charge-to-mass ratio increases, the radius of the ISCO, the location of the peak of the centrifugal barrier and the event horizon are shifted inwards.
-Similarly, the trajectories of particles are also qualitatively the same with only difference in radius of the closed approach (since the radius of the potential peak decreases) and in the value of the deflection angle.
-For values of the specific angular momentum lower than than the value obtained at ISCO (for Schwarzschild: \(\ell = 2 \sqrt{3}M\)) all particles falling from infinity (\(\epsilon>1\)) will be captured by the BH.
-A centrifugal barrier appears for larger specific angular momenta and reflects particles with \(\epsilon^2 < V_\textrm{eff}^2 (r_\textrm{uo})\), where $r_{\rm uo}$ is the radius of the unstable circular orbit.
+Nevertheless, we have shown that the fundamental differences between the black hole and naked singularity cases arise from the interplay between the centrifugal barrier and the repulsive zero-gravity sphere, rather than from the specific orbital characteristics of the particles.}